elenapan/dotfiles/README.md

 + You can open an issue if you have any questions / problems.

    Do not forget to search through old issues first.
 They could already contain an answer to your question.
+   Also make sure you have the latest version of the repo.
+Little fixes happen all the time.

 + If you are new to AwesomeWM...